BeeStation/BeeStation-Hornet/README.md

 - CEV Eris, for the PDA sprites
 - TGMC, for the custom keybinds base
 - Citadel, for their beautiful lighting
+- Beestation, the codebase we forked off of